 - the sustainability of our environment, economy and society

 - contributing to the delivery of the United Nations (UN) Sustainable Development Goals (SDGs) and to solutions to critical economic, social and environmental problems, and

-- makings its campuses exemplars of good environmental practice including the sustainable use, conservation and restoration of land.
+- making its campuses exemplars of good environmental practice including the sustainable use, conservation and restoration of land.

 - the integration of its environmental sustainability commitment throughout all dimensions of its activities including its teaching, research, planning, operations and management